Skip to main content

 Kate has held leadership roles in the Disability Sector for 20 years, upon completion of a Bachelor of Organisational Psychology and Human Resource Management at the University of Waikato.
 Kate is currently fortunate enough to have been sponsored to be a member of the Community Enterprise Leadership Foundation (CELF) class of 2023.
 Currently, she is the General Manager of Partnership & Enablement at ConneXu, a role she has held for the last 10 years.

 Kate has been a member of the Enabling Good Lives (EGL) Waikato Leadership Group as a provider representative, a position that she held for 8 years.
-Kate’s leadership purpose is to empower and assist vulnerable communities to have a voice, and to flourish.
+Kate’s leadership purpose is to empower and assist vulnerable communities to have a voice and to flourish.

-Kate grew up in Tauranga, before heading to the mighty Waikato to attend University.
+Kate grew up in Tauranga before heading to the mighty Waikato to attend University.
 Kate, her husband, and three children live at the base of Mount Pirongia, where they are equity owners of a 540-cow dairy farm, milking beautiful pure-bred Jersey girls.
-In her spare time Kate enjoys being surrounded by family and friends and loves a day out to the lake for a spot of water-skiing.
+In her spare time, Kate enjoys being surrounded by family and friends and loves a day out to the lake for a spot of water-skiing.

 Our amazing team of Volunteers that are the backbone of all Interlock Activities

-"“Interlock has been a fantastic platform for my son and myself to build friendships and connections within our community, as well as having fun creating and seeing others enjoying the chance to try new skills and build confidence within themselves.
-Thanks to the team who do a fantastic job to provide the opportunities for us all.”
+"“Interlock has been a fantastic platform for my son and myself to build friendships and connections within our community, as well as having fun creating and seeing others enjoying the chance to try new skills and build confidence within themselves. ”

-Christine Wallace, parent
+Christine Wallace, Parent